 The user name is admin.
 The default password is password.
 The user name and password are case-sensitive.

-4. Select Wireless.
+Select Wireless.

 - 5. In the Region list, select your region.
-In some locations, you cannot change this setting. - 6.
-(Optional) Select the Enable Wireless Isolation checkbox.
+In some locations, you cannot change this setting. - To turn off the wireless radios, scroll down and clear the Enable Wireless Gateway radio check box.